 Alternative: Purchase From A Farmer

 If you want to sell Christmas trees online this year, then you simply can’t wait 8 years for your trees to grow.
-That means you will need to purchase the trees from a tree farmer and the sell them again at your Christmas tree lot.
+That means you will need to purchase the trees from a tree farmer and sell them again at your Christmas tree lot.
 The profit margin per tree is not nearly as high, but it’s faster and it’s much easier to get started using this method.

 You should spend some time familiarizing yourself with the tree farmers in your local area.
 Tour their farms and find who you believe to be the best supplier.
 Don’t only consider the price of their trees, but also their quality, size, and appearance.
 These trees will be representing your brand.